 Jokulsargljufur is the largest canyon in Iceland.
-It is famous for being the home of the most powerful waterfall in Europe: Dettifoss.
+It is famous for being the home of the most powerful waterfalls in Europe: Dettifoss.
 Most people drive from the ring road and admire this one and sometimes also Selfoss.
-However most do not drive the few more kms North to see Hafragilfoss.
+However most do not drive the few more kms North to see Hafragilsfoss.
 Guides say that it is less scenic but I disagree.
 Hafragilfoss, was actually my favorite of the 3.
 You cannot get up close but you have a spectacular views of the surrounding canyons!

 Hagragilsofss is name after the Hafragil ravine created by the Jokulsa river.
 The waterfall is 27 meters high (79 feet), 91 meters wide (299 feet).

 So many waterfalls to see in Iceland! (read my article about them)

 PLANNING TIPS - Hafragilsfoss Iceland